zkjet/codingnotes-sandbox/blog.md

 It's important to note that popularity can change over time, and new Android phones are released frequently, so it's always a good idea to do your research before purchasing a new device.

 I seriously had no idea, it's been over a decade since I've even used an android phone.
 So "Samsung Galaxy S21 series" is #1 according to chatGPT, very interesting.
 I wonder how android devs account for so many different devices opposed to ios developers easy of only a few.
 Strange.

+Added svelte frontend sample project which included a counter.

 ---